tyhopp/prpl/README.md

 - HTML-based API compliant with web standards
 - Command line, CommonJS and ECMAScript module interfaces
 - Source code that is fully typed, explicitly commented and readable in one sitting
-- Library architecture that allows for modular adoption
+- Library architecture for modular adoption
 - Minimally invasive, removable in seconds
 - Opt-out of client side JavaScript entirely
 - Define your own template syntax